SPbAU-ProgrammingParadigms/fix-typos/README.md

 # fix-typos

-Aparently, sume one cant type.
+Aparently, some one cant type.

 Pleez fix all the typos.